fcarichon/fcarichon.github.io/_pages/about.md

 Teching Statement
 ------
-Searching actively for an Assitant Professor Position in Generative AI, NLP/LLMs, or responsible AI.
+Searching actively for an assistant professor Position in Generative AI, NLP/LLMs, or responsible AI.

 I aspire to be a collaborative, student-centered professor who bridges academic excellence with real-world industry experience.
-Drawing on my background in managing interdisciplinary teams and teaching applied NLP, I aim to provide students knowledge and understand of fundational models and generative AI preparing them for impactful careers while also contributing to their ethical awareness.
-I'm particularly excited to contribute to both core computing courses and emerging topics like generative AI, or fairness and ethics in AI.
+Drawing on my background in managing interdisciplinary teams and teaching applied NLP, I aim to provide students with a knowledge and understanding of foundational models and generative AI, preparing them for impactful careers while also fostering their ethical awareness.
+I'm particularly excited to contribute to both core computing courses and emerging topics, such as generative AI and fairness and ethics in AI.

 EDI Statement
 ------